Iftah Ya Simsim: Content

 The show focused on Arab heritage, like the wedding rituals of countries in the region, and included Arabic poems and songs.

-Iftah Ya Simsim emphasized scientific thinking and the effects of technology on society.
-It sought to provide children with experiences that enriched their knowledge about their environment and improved their reasoning, through teaching them mathematical and geometric concepts.
+Iftah Ya Simsim emphasized the importance of scientific thinking and the impact of technology on society.
+It sought to provide children with experiences that enriched their knowledge of their environment and improved their reasoning skills, through teaching them mathematical and geometric concepts.
 The show introduced its viewers to Arab history through segments which, for example, showed castles that were the center of historic battles.
 Geography was highlighted, especially the location of countries and their cities and capitals, which had the secondary effect of helping children increase their feelings of belonging and feeling proud of their Arab heritage.
 Children's social awareness, especially their comprehension of social roles and their functions, was also emphasized.

 Unlike the American show, Iftah Ya Simsim covered the topic of spirituality because of the importance of religion in Arab culture, so the producers' goals included teaching children about Islamic principles, positive social behavior, personal manners, and the importance of traits like honesty, respect for parents, loyalty, and social interaction.
 According to researchers Misbah Al-Khayr and Hashim Al-Samira'i, the program reinforced "the values and ethics that are derived from the teaching of orthodox Islam ... to help children develop a sound moral vision on the basis of which they will build their family relationships, and which will reinforce the values of cooperation, love, and justice".

+New Muppets were created, inspired by cultural traditions in the Arab world, from the shadow puppets of Syria to the puppets of Egypt, some of the oldest puppets in the world.
+The show's set consisted of an intricately traditional Arab neighborhood called Sharee Eshreen (20th Street).